Nuc, package, and queen sales and pick up instructions

 __ Ropes to keep the hives from sliding in the back of the vehicle.

-__ Net or old sheet if you are carrying within a vehicle, or plan to make stops.
+__ Net, shade cloth, or an old sheet if you are carrying within a vehicle, or plan to make stops.

 __ Full bee gear and a smoker in case the hive breaks open on the way home